-This year, the Pride Business Forum conference will look at how this statement is put into practice.
-We’ll argue that inclusion must become a part of the new normal among Czech business.
-Experts from abroad will highlight the global trends on how to implement the diversity and inclusion principles.
-Czech business leaders will then elaborate on the reality here.
-For the first time, we’ll also look at the Czech public sector and discuss why its workplaces are falling behind.
+Experts from abroad highlighted the global trends on how to implement the diversity and inclusion principles.
+Czech business leaders elaborated on the reality here.
+For the first time, we have also looked at the Czech public sector and discuss why its workplaces are falling behind.

-The LGBT+ Friendly Employer 2021 and Pride Business Forum Heroes will be awarded for the fourth time in a row.
+The LGBT+ Friendly Employer 2021 and Pride Business Forum Heroes were awarded for the fourth time in a row.

 Pride Business Forum is realizing the project OUT (no. 881931) funded by the European Union’s Rights, Equality and Citizenship Programme (2014-2020).

 Prof. Lee Badgett

 M. V. Lee Badgett is a professor of economics at the University of Massachusetts Amherst and former director of the School of Public Policy at UMass Amherst She is also a Williams Distinguished Scholar at UCLA’s Williams Institute, where she was a co-founder and the first research director.
 Prof. Badgett has been a consultant, advisor, or speaker on LGBTI issues to the World Bank, Open For Business, UNDP, USAID, IDB, ADB, U.S. State Department, OECD, global businesses, and LGBTI organizations.
 Her research focuses on the global cost of homophobia and transphobia, economic empowerment of LGBTI people, and LGBTI economic inequality (including wage gaps, employment discrimination, and poverty).
 Her latest book is The Economic Case for LGBT Equality: Why Fair and Equal Treatment Benefits Us All (Beacon Press, 2020).

 Tomáš Ervín Dombrovský

 Labor Market Analyst at LMC